-The typical Coveo Cloud secured search example illustrates how permissions are managed when the item permission model consists in a single permission set (see Typical Coveo Cloud Secured Search).
-This topic covers how permission models are resolved when they contain more than one permission set.
+The typical Coveo Cloud secured search example illustrates how permissions are managed when the item permission model consists of a single permission set.
+This article covers how permission models are resolved when they contain more than one permission set.

-As covered previously, when an item permission model consists in a single permission set, at least one of the querying user’s security identities must be marked as allowed to access the item, and none must be denied access to this item for it to be displayed in the user’s search results (see Typical Coveo Cloud Secured Search).
+As covered before, when an item permission model consists of a single permission set, at least one of the querying user’s security identities must be marked as allowed to access the item, and none must be denied access to this item for it to be displayed in the user’s search results.
 When a permission model includes several permission sets, at least one of the querying user’s security identities must be marked as allowed in each permission set, and none must be denied access to this item in any of the permission sets.
 In other words, all permission sets must be individually satisfied for the item to be displayed in the user’s search results.

-Moreover, the other permission rules specified in the previous topics apply to each permission set as well.
-For instance, if one of the user’s security identities is not specified in a permission set, the user is considered as denied for this set, and thus denied access to the item (see Unspecified Security Identities).
+Moreover, the other permission rules specified in the previous articles apply to each permission set as well.
+For example, if one of the user’s security identities isn’t specified in a permission set, the user is considered as denied for this set, and therefore denied access to the item (see Unspecified Security Identities).
 Similarly, if all permission sets specify the item as public, the item is available to all users, except those who have at least one of their security identities marked as denied access to the item in at least one permission set (see Public Items and Anonymous Users and Denial Prevalence).

 The following flowchart summarizes the permission set analysis process executed for each item matching a query to determine whether the item should appear in the querying user’s search results.
-The process is the same as that involved in the typical Coveo Cloud secured search scenario, except that there are several permission sets involved rather than a single one (see Typical Coveo Cloud Secured Search).
+The process is the same as that involved in the typical Coveo Cloud secured search scenario, except that there are several permission sets involved rather than a single one.

-MyCompany has chosen to index a secured enterprise system to make its content searchable via a Coveo Cloud V2 powered search page.
+MyCompany has chosen to index a secured enterprise system to make its content searchable via a Coveo-powered search page.